pepopowitz/self-sabotage-your-docs/src/index.md

 1 - sge rewards authority
 2 - sge rewards them
 3 - it's a nice thing to do (& sge might reward it)

+(& if someone had gone through this and shared it and I had been able to find it then I wouldn't have had to go through this painful experience)

 -->